pgRouting/pgrouting/src/max_flow/doc/pgr_maxFlowEdmondsKarp.rst

    - change [...] (including the square braquets) to appropiate values
    - one file / function,  may signatures of the same function go in the same file

-.. _pgr_maxFlowPushRelabel:
+.. _pgr_maxFlowEdmondsKarp:

-pgr_maxFlowPushRelabel
+pgr_maxFlowEdmondsKarp
 ======================

 Name
 ----

-``pgr_maxFlowPushRelabel`` — Calculates the maximum flow in a directed graph given a source and a destination.
+``pgr_maxFlowEdmondsKarp`` — Calculates the maximum flow in a directed graph given a source and a destination.
 Implemented by Boost Graph Library.

 .. warning::  This is a proposed function.